Best LG TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best LG TVs you can buy in 2021.

 Looks-wise, this LG is typically neat.
 From the front, it’s virtually all screen with a miniscule frame and a small, central, black plastic plinth taking the weight of the set.
 Just four screws anchor the panel to the stand but it feels sturdy enough.

 Fully-certified HDMI 2.1 sockets bring with them a degree of future-proofing and there are more than enough sockets to accommodate any device you might care to attach.
-UK buyers also get access to the catch-up apps that LG's 2020 OLEDs are currently missing.
+UK buyers also get access to the catch-up apps that LG's 2020 OLEDs are missing.

-Catch-up apps aside, the new 2020 models are undeniably better and it's worth paying the extra for one of those if you can.
+Catch-up apps aside, the 2020 models are undeniably better and it's worth paying the extra for one of those if you can.
 As far as this price proposition goes, though, the LG OLED65B9PLA gets our full vote of confidence.

 Read the full LG OLED65B9PLA review